ipfs/specs/RFC/0000-gateway-redirects.md

 ## Test fixtures

-A sample site be found in QmaiAcL7pFedPJXxNJNDVDTUR78We7yBhdLzg151ZMzLCv.
+A sample site can be found in QmaiAcL7pFedPJXxNJNDVDTUR78We7yBhdLzg151ZMzLCv.
 This CID is associated with a CAR file used for test cases in the initial implementation of this feature in go-ipfs.

 ```
 $ ipfs ls /ipfs/QmaiAcL7pFedPJXxNJNDVDTUR78We7yBhdLzg151ZMzLCv/